modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

   };
   ```

-- Add to every markdown file that should be in storybook a name via
+- Add to every Markdown file that should be in storybook a name via

   ```js
   export default {